bschlenk/homebridge-roku/README.md

 be set to whatever you want it to be.
 The invocations listed above would then use the name configured instead of `Roku`.

+### inputs

+The list of inputs that your TV supports is generated when you run the `homebridge-roku-config` setup.
+When you add/remove inputs on your TV, you may need to re-run `homebridge-roku-config` to get them to show up in homekit.
+If you would like to hide certain inputs, such as FandangoNOW or HDMI ARC, you can remove them from the list of inputs in your config.

+### volumeIncrement / volumeDecrement

 The amount that volume will be increased or decreased per volume up/down command can be set in the config.
-By default, both up and down will be done in increments of 5.
+By default, both up and down will be done in increments of 1.
 To change this, there are two settings: `volumeIncrement` and `volumeDecrement`.
 If only `volumeIncrement` is set, then both volume up and down will change by the same amount.